Although we started house-sitting while living abroad in the UK, we have spent over 2 years house sitting in Australia.

 Trusted House Sitters

 Although Trusted House Sitters is one of the most expensive websites to sign up to, it is also one of the most popular house sitting websites.
 We always ensure we have an active account on Trusted House Sitters.
+We like that they have a tiered membership program, you can have a look at Trusted House Sitter’s cost here.

 For more on the best house sitting websites check out our detailed guide on the best house sitting websites.